inercia/frozenpkg/README.txt

 scripts
     The scripts that will be copied to the package.
 Tese scripts will have their paths relocated to the installation prefix.

+extra-copies
+    Any additional extra copies.
+They must be specified as "orig -> dest", where orig can be any valid glob expression, and dest must be a path relative to install-prefix.

 Example
 =======